wenliwen64/datafrenzy/content/pages/lifemag.md

    2. Review and reformat the previous notes on Introduction to Machine Learning.
 (Fridays, 1 hr)

    3. Long term goal is to read through the Elements of Statistical Learning / Pattern Reconigtion, take notes()

+# Books to read:
+---
+1. Quick view: Data Science from scratch